mdibella-dev/mdb-call-to-action/README.md

 # mdb-call-to-action
-This plugin provides a custom post type for managing and displaying so-called call-to-actions (CTA).
+This plugin provides a custom post type for managing and displaying so-called Call to Actions (CTA).
 The actual retrieval of the CTA is realized via a shortcode.
 Important: The plugin requires an installed and activated version of the ACF plugin.